casact/chainladder-python/docs/friedland/chapter_7.rst

 Exhibit I Sheet 1 p106
 ##########################

 Diving straight into Exhibit 1.
-We will begin by importing packages and loading the ``Triangle`` at the top of p106.

 PART 1 - Data Triangle
 -----------------------

+We have already imported the necessary packages loading the ``Triangle`` at the top of p106.
 Let's take a look at the ``Triangle`` we just loaded.

 .. doctest::